Flood Protection at the City of Richmond

 Is there protection in place in case of the Big One

-Katie asked almost 2 years ago
+Katie asked over 2 years ago

 Thanks for your question.
 The City's dikes should provide adequate protection following a major earthquake until permanent repairs can be completed.
 All dikes are planned and designed with guidance from the City's Flood Protection Management Strategy, Dike Master Plan and Engineers and Geoscientists BC's Professional Practice Guidelines on seismic assessment and design.
 This City is also exploring new technologies, such as unique soil strengthening processes, to further increase seismic resiliency and improve cost and construction efficiency.